anira-project/anira/docs/sphinx/usage.rst

     {void* model_data, size_t model_size, anira::InferenceBackend backend}

 .. note::
-    Defining the model data as binary information is only possible for the ``anira::InferenceBackend::ONNX`` until now.
+    Defining the model data as binary information is only possible for the ``anira::InferenceBackend::ONNX`` and ``anira::InferenceBackend::TFLITE`` until now.

 The :cpp:struct:`anira::InferenceConfig` requires a vector of :cpp:struct:`anira::ModelData`.